(As of 31st March, 2022)

 ⑤ Risks Concerning Securities Holdings

-NRI holds stocks of client companies with a view to strengthening business ties, and holds bonds for investment purposes.
+NRI holds stocks of client companies and subcontracting partners with a view to strengthening business ties and strengthening partnering relationships.
+We also hold bonds and other instruments for investment purposes.

 In the event of business deterioration or bankruptcy at an issuer, NRI may incur an impairment loss or be unable to recover our investment for these securities.
 Moreover, market prices for these securities fluctuate in line with the economic environment, market trends, and earnings at issuers.
 Such fluctuations can affect NRI's financial position.